Complete SMS Setup Guide

 Setting up SMS with Gail involves four main phases:

-1. Foundation - Get approved for SMS and configure your Gail
+1. Application - Get approved for SMS and configure your Gail

 2. Content & Audience - Create message templates and build contact lists